 “My experience at Sackett Street was absolutely crucial, particularly while I transitioned to a life with writing at the very center of it.
 The wonderful classes and teachers I had were formative as I applied and was accepted to MFA programs, and as I began to acquire the tools and habits of a serious artist.
 I’ll always be grateful to Sackett for providing high-quality instruction, community, and encouragement to writers.”

 – Jamel Brinkley is the author of Witness: Stories, (2023, Farrar, Straus and Giroux) and A Lucky Man: Stories (2018, Graywolf Press), which was a finalist for the National Book Award in Fiction, the Story Prize, the John Leonard Prize, the PEN/Robert W. Bingham Prize, and the Hurston/Wright Legacy Award, and winner of a PEN Oakland Award and the Ernest J. Gaines Award for Literary Excellence.
 He has received support from Kimbilio Fiction, the Callaloo Creative Writing Workshop, the Napa Valley Writers’ Conference, the Tin House Summer Workshop, the Bread Loaf Writers’ Conference, and the Lannan Foundation.
 A graduate of the Iowa Writers’ Workshop, he was also the 2016-2017 Carol Houck Smith Fellow at the Wisconsin Institute for Creative Writing.
-He is currently a 2018-2020 Wallace Stegner Fellow in Fiction at Stanford University, and has received an O. Henry Award and the Rome Prize.
+He was a 2018-2020 Wallace Stegner Fellow in Fiction at Stanford University, and has received an O. Henry Award and the Rome Prize.
 Raised in Brooklyn and the Bronx, he teaches at the Iowa Writer’s Workshop MFA program.